openbermuda/karmapi/docs/rongorongo.rst

 So the Moai were there when the humans arrived and the humans just decorated them?
 And then learnt how to build new ones.

+Or maybe when humans got there they found columns of basalt, lying on the ground all over the place.

+Like *eratic* boulders in glaciated areas.

+They stood a couple of the columns up, and they walked down the hill together.

+Which came first?
+The Moai or the humans?

 Reference
 =========